alasdairkeyes/claim_packtpub_free_learning_ebook/README.md

 Script to login to your Packtpub account and claim the free learning ebook

+## NOTE: Not under active development

+As of 2017-05-26, PacktPub have placed a reCaptcha on the free E-Learning page making this script pretty much useless.
+There are projects to try and get around this but I feel that it's not worth trying to employ them for this project.

+Unfortunately, unless the reCaptcha is removed, this project is now dead.

+Feel free to fork and adapt if you want to carry on using it.

 ## Installation
 There's no installation, just a single script.